theevangelista/naomi/README.md

 Usage
 ---

-Create a Naomi instance, you can use it as singleton with desired.
+Create a Naomi instance, you can use it as singleton if desired.

 ```java